 4 Delivery of the Council's Agenda is dependent upon effective delivery of both a number of major initiatives / projects and implementing a range of new government reforms whilst maintaining service quality, which may overstretch our reduced organisational capacity.
 New initiatives are not delivered in a cost-effective manner.
 Failure to maintain / improve services in line with local aspirations.
 Failure to generate the savings required to balance the budget.
 Financial efficiencies weaken Governance / Internal Control arrangements.
 Service deterioration / failure arising from capacity issues.
-3,4 12 2,4 8 SAMT / Chief Executive The Council has effective prioritisation and project management arrangements in place to ensure resources are directed at key objectives.
-The Council has made efforts to ensure effective use of employees by utilising shared services to protect service resilience, by maintaining appropriate training arrangements and by investing in transformational ICT projects.
-The Council has a robust performance management framework that should serve to highlight emerging issues.
+3,4 12 2,4 8 SAMT / Chief Executive key objectives.The Council h resilience, by n as effective prioritisation and project manages nas made efforts to ensure effective use naintaining appropriate training arrangeme as a robust performance management fram e of employees by uting in the stand by investing in the stand by inve ilising shared service transformational ICT p s to protect service rojects.
 5 Emergency Planning and Business Continuity arrangements fail to meet required standards when tested by flu pandemic, natural disaster (flood), etc. Inability of Council to provide services as a consequence of a severe catastrophic external event (e.g. flooding, major terrorist incident, flu pandemic, fire).
 Failure of IT infrastructure, leading to inability to effectively operate services and to safeguard income streams.
 3,4 12 2,4 8 SAMT / Director of Transformation